-She is a leader in the Jewish Renewal Movement and was the first woman to serve as President of OHALAH, the international association of Jewish Renewal rabbis and cantors.
+She is a leader in the Jewish Renewal Movement and was the first woman president of OHALAH, the international association of Jewish Renewal rabbis and cantors.
 She is a founder of Shalom Bayit, Jewish Women Working to End Domestic Violence, and co-founder of Shalom Bayit’s Rabbinic Advisory Council.
 She served on the Organizing Committee of Beyond Silence, a campaign to raise consciousness about abuse in the San Francisco Bay Area.
-She designed the “Protecting our Youth” website for the Board of Rabbis of Northern California and is a contributing editor of the “Combatting Child and Teen Sexual Abuse” site for Jewish Learning Works.
+She designed the “Protecting our Youth” website for the Board of Rabbis of Northern California and was a contributing editor of the “Combatting Child and Teen Sexual Abuse” site for Jewish Learning Works.

-She served as Director of a multi-year Holocaust Education Project for the Academy for Jewish Religion, California.
-She has authored Holocaust short stories and is working on a book on the subject.
+She directed a multi-year Holocaust Education Project for the Academy for Jewish Religion, California.
+She has authored Holocaust short stories and is working on a book.

-She holds a bachelor’s degree from Tel Aviv University in linguistics and psychology.
-She holds rabbinic ordination from B’nai Or Religious Fellowship, predecessor to the ALEPH Ordination Program.
-Subsequent to her ordination, she also served on the Rabbinic Cabinet for academic oversight of her alma mater.
+She holds a bachelor’s degree from Tel Aviv University in linguistics and psychology and rabbinic ordination from B’nai Or Religious Fellowship, predecessor to the ALEPH Ordination Program.
+Subsequent to ordination, she served on the Rabbinic Cabinet for academic oversight of her alma mater.

-Prior to entering the rabbinate, she studied Sufism, Buddhism and Theosophy.
-She continues to teach in Sufi Ruhaniat International, she leads Dances of Universal Peace and she is a teacher in the Inayati-Maimuni Order founded by Rabbi Zalman Schachter-Shalomi.
+Prior to entering the rabbinate, she studied other faiths and paths, including Sufism, Buddhism and Theosophy.
+She continues to teach in Sufi Ruhaniat International, she leads Dances of Universal Peace and she is a teacher in the Inayati-Maimuni Order founded by Rabbi Zalman Schachter-Shalomi, of blessed memory.

 She is the author of Calling on God, Sacred Jewish Teachings for Seekers of All Faiths and a number of prayer books.